hoffmangroup/acidbio/README.md

 ## Installation

 To run the test harness, Python 3.5+ is required.
 The PyYAML package is required for parsing the configuration file.
 To install PyYAML, run `python3 -m pip install -r bed/requirements.txt`.
+Alternatively, PyYAML can also be installed using Conda by `conda install -c conda-forge pyyaml`.

 For testing your own software, clone the repository.
 No other installation is needed.
 Conda is not required for testing your own software.